xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 ## Homework

  * Mar.
+6
+   * Complete Section 5.2 homework in WebAssign.
+   * Have a great spring break and see you all in a week.

+ * Mar.
 4
    * Start working on Section 5.1 homework in WebAssign.
    * Quiz 7 will cover Goal 6, 7, 8, 12, 15.